StreamlabsSupport/Streamlabs-Desktop/README.md

 *Both the 32 bit and 64 bit versions should be installed, even if you have a 64 bit version of Windows.*

-## Streamlabs OBS crashes when using projector mode

-This is a known issue with the latest GeForce Nvidia `397.31` driver.
-Developers are working to resolve it as soon as possible.

 ## Cannot maximize/open Streamlabs OBS from taskbar

 If your Streamlabs OBS is open but you are unable to see the window, but it is on the taskbar where you see a preview of the window please select the program so it is highlighted on the taskbar.
 Then you press `left alt` and `spacebar`.
 This should open a context menu on the top-left of your screen, where you select `Maximize`.